We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

-One of the most impressive diving features of the Garmin Descent MK1 are the navigational capabilities.
+One of the most impressive diving features of the Garmin Descent MK1 is the navigational capabilities.
 With a full-color map face, underwater compass, and GPS entry and exit locations, you will never have to wonder where you are again.

-It allows seamless changes between nitrox, trimix, apnea and other modes, including the “apnea hunt” mode which ensures the watch is kept quiet and dim to avoid disrupting your prey.
+It allows seamless changes between nitrox, trimix, apnea, and other modes, including the “apnea hunt” mode which ensures the watch is kept quiet and dim to avoid disrupting your prey.
 If you have yet to try enriched air diving, read our handy guide to scuba diving with nitrox.